Tips to Reduce Waste:

 - Recycle Recycle Recycle.
 We have a bin for almost everything and try to use the trash bin as little as possible.
 We also have a recycle bin upstairs.
 I feel like it’s easy to forget to recycle shampoo bottles and face cream jars because you’re in the bathroom so adding a second recycle bin near your bathroom, closet, laundry room, etc will help a lot.
 Make it easy to recycle and not annoying and you’re much more likely to do it.
 Also, make it a reward!
 You don’t get to go to Target unless you’re recycling something!
 They have bins for plastic bags, cardboard, batteries, CFL bulbs, etc. So I always reward myself with a Target run only if I have something to recycle!

-- Get a Mestrual cup.
-20 billion feminine hygiene products are flushed (they wreak havoc on pipes and plumbing as well as the envronment btw) or tossed annually.
-Each woman will throw away hundreds of pounds of period related trash throughout her lifetime.
+- Get a Menstrual cup or disc.
+20 billion feminine hygiene products are flushed (they wreak havoc on pipes and plumbing as well as the environment btw) or tossed annually.
+Each woman will throw away hundreds of pounds of period-related trash throughout her lifetime.
 Plastic applicators?
 Plastic wrapping?
 None of that can be recycled.
-A menstural cup is a one time investment and can last up to 10 years.
-There is a learning curve, and not every cup will work for you so you may have to try a few but once you get the perfect fit for you, you’ll never go back!
-(Plus, you don’t have to change them for 12 hours!!
-So much more convenient too!
+A menstrual cup or disk is a one-time investment and can last from 2- 10 years depending on the type.
+There is a learning curve, and not every cup will work for you so you may have to try a few.
+Once you get the perfect fit for you though, you’ll never go back!
+Plus, you don’t have to change them for 12 hours!!
+They are so much more convenient for that reason.
+I will say, the discs are more comfortable, easier to get in and out, and you can have mess-free sex with them in!

 So this post is just as much for me as it is for you.
 We need to try not to get down ourselves when we slip up.
 It’s important to just keep working on it and be proud of the impact we’re making.
 Continue to inspire others to join you- trust me y’all, it’s contagious.
 Know that life is about balance, you do what you can in every way you can so you can feel okay about your minor infractions.
 I’ll try not to beat myself up for eating a kind bar (wrapped in plastic) because I make a difference in so many other ways.